Collagen

 - increase susceptibility to fractures.

-Excess collagen most often results from disorders of natural transformations of this protein in the body.
-It can contribute to adverse changes in connective tissue and cartilage.
+Excess collagen typically results from disorders in the body's natural processing of this protein.
+It can lead to unfavorable changes in connective tissue and cartilage.

-Excess may be manifested by the presence of keloids, i.e. benign fibrous growths of the skin, which arise as a result of its damage.
+Excess collagen may manifest as keloids, which are benign fibrous growths on the skin that form as a result of tissue damage.

-Supplementation uses pure collagen and its hydrolysates.
-The substance is recommended primarily for the elderly, as well as those who are struggling with problems related to the malfunction of joints and bones.
-Also among athletes who are constantly exposed to damage and mechanical injuries, additional collagen supplementation is recommended.
+Supplementation typically uses pure collagen and its hydrolysates.
+This substance is primarily recommended for the elderly, as well as for individuals dealing with joint and bone issues.
+Additionally, athletes who are regularly exposed to damage and mechanical injuries are also advised to consider collagen supplementation.

-Various types and forms of the compound are available on the market.
-Collagen supplements are available, i.a. in tablets, powder or capsules, and choosing the right one is an individual matter.
-Especially recommended is a dietary supplement based on marine collagen, which has a similar structure to human collagen.
-Fish collagen is also distinguished by high bioavailability.
+Various types and forms of collagen are available on the market.
+Collagen supplements come collagen in capsules, collagen in powder, or capsule forms, and selecting the right one is a personal choice.
+A dietary supplement based on marine collagen is especially recommended, as its structure closely resembles human collagen.
+Marine collagen powder is also known for its high bioavailability.

-In addition, collagen hydrolyzate, i.e. collagen protein, which has been hydrolyzed and broken down into smaller peptides, is also popular.
-Hydrolyzed collagen is more easily absorbed in the intestines and is distinguished by better solubility, which is often used in drinking supplements.
+In addition, collagen hydrolysate, which is collagen protein broken down into smaller peptides through hydrolysis, is also popular.
+Hydrolyzed collagen is more easily absorbed in the intestines and is known for better solubility, making it commonly used in liquid supplements.

-The appropriate dose of the supplement depends on the type of product taken and the individual needs of the consumer.
-Always take collagen preparations in accordance with the manufacturer's instructions placed on the packaging.
+The appropriate dosage of the supplement depends on the type of product and the individual needs of the consumer.
+Always follow the manufacturer's instructions provided on the packaging when taking collagen supplements.

 Dietary supplements containing collagen are well tolerated.

-Undesirable symptoms may appear mainly among people who do not follow the manufacturer's recommendations and consume excessive amounts of the preparation.
-Then you can observe effects such as muscle pain, general weakness or nausea.
+Undesirable symptoms may occur, particularly in individuals who do not follow the manufacturer's recommendations and consume excessive amounts of the supplement.
+Possible effects include muscle pain, general weakness, or nausea.

-Do not take collagen supplements if you are allergic or hypersensitive to some of the nutrients in the preparation.
+Do not take collagen supplements if you are allergic or hypersensitive to any of the ingredients in the product.